 Change Team is charged with providing guidance around racial equity.
 The 12 members, representing various social locations, will be seeking new applicants annually.

-Fundraising Committee: This will be the banner year for fundraising at GTIP.
-Our goal is $50,000.
-That’s a lot of zeros and lots of work for us to do.
+Fundraising Committee: We’ve been a hardworking committee and excited to report that we raised a record breaking $50,000+ during our 2020 annual campaign.
+We are already planning to surpass that in 2021.
 Our venture into Fundraising began with the creation of the Joyce E. Lewis Memorial Tuition Assistance Fund, in honor of our deceased founder, who was very committed to offering financial support for trainees in need.
 Since then, we’ve awarded close to $115,000.
-If you are passionate about helping us become financially self-sustaining, please consider joining our committee!
+If you are passionate about helping us become financially self-sustaining, please consider joining our committee or donate!

 Community Meeting Planning Committee provides opportunities for more contact between trainees, alumni, faculty, supervisors and board members.
 The meetings are a time to explore the ways in which we define ourselves based on our social locations: race, gender, class, culture, socioeconomic status, immigration status, health status and so forth.